Dusty-Hordofel/biloko-mern-ecommerce/client/README.md

         7. redirect the user to the home page.
         8. test the script
         9. add loading state ,setLoading to true in handleSubmit and false in catch block.

+    23. Login with Google
+        1. add conditionnal rendering in Login Page
+        2. Add Google Button.
+        3. create googleLogin function
+        4. add auth.signInWithPopup(googleAuthProvider)
+        5. then handle response with then and catch.
+        6. test the script.